dirakx1/MoneyOnTangle/bussiness-case-study.md

 * How much could  a transaction cost ?

-* Our main focus could be micro paymets or micro transfers.
+* Our main focus could be micro payments or micro transfers.

 * Proposed finantial Workflow